Rafat-Khandaker/AWSS3Zip/README.md

 # Output

 The results of the extraction creates an output localdb file within the same directory as the AWSS3Zip.exe file.
-You may specify the -o parameter to move the localdb file into another directory location
+You may specify the -o parameter to move the localdb file into another directory location or provide connection string with -db flag to specify remote SQL DB